Voltage Drop Calculation for Fire Alarm System

 How do I perform a voltage drop test?
 To perform a voltage drop test, you need a voltmeter or multimeter.
 Connect the meter in parallel to the circuit you want to test.
 Apply a load (current) to the circuit, and measure the voltage at both ends.
 The difference in voltage readings indicates the voltage drop.

-See also Compressed Air nm3 hr to m3 hr Calculator
+See also Degrees to Inches Calculator

 How do you solve voltage drop problems?
 To solve voltage drop problems, you can: